 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D Mark II does not offer wifi capability.
+In contrast, the 5D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the D7200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5D Mark II and the D7200 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the D7200 was followed by the Nikon D7500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Nikon D7200 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark II or the Nikon D7200 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 5D Mark II: